-Coaches know all too well how boring indoor training can be, so they often recommend HIIT sessions, intervals, and shorter structured training rides.
+Coaches know how boring indoor training can be, so they recommend HIIT sessions, intervals, and shorter structured training rides.
 Even the best-motivated rider will soon bore staring at the same four walls during a session, so set your goals accordingly.

 Not doing a structured workout

 Indoor bike trainer sessions are the perfect opportunity to do a structured workout.

 If you live in a busy city, hilly region, or somewhere with extreme temperatures, individual workouts on the road can be very impractical.
 Using an indoor trainer for intervals, fasted rides, FTP tests, or even recovery rides can improve your form.

 You have no road safety concerns, no traffic to contend with, no traffic lights, no hills, junctions, other riders, or any of the obstructions and distractions we have outdoors.
 That’s the perfect time for hardcore training.

 Suppose your indoor trainer is smart and has a power meter, all the better.
 Use a power meter together with a heart rate monitor.